oaglazunova/gamebus-data-analyzer/README.md

    ```
 3. **Configure**:
    - Create `.env` file with `GAMEBUS_API_KEY=your_api_key_here`
-   - Add user credentials to `config/users.xlsx` (see Configuration section below for format).
+   - For user data extraction, add user credentials to `config/users.xlsx` (see Configuration section below for format).
 You don't need user credentials if you intend to analyze only the data downloaded from GameBus campaigns website.
-User credentials are need to extract (and subsequently analyze) user data from GameBus database.
-   - For analysis, add campaign files as Excel or CSVs: campaign data via `config/campaign_data.xlsx` or CSVs under `config/campaign_data/`, and campaign descriptions via `config/campaign_desc.xlsx` or CSVs under `config/campaign_desc/` (one CSV per sheet).
+   - For analysis, add campaign files: campaign data as `config/campaign_data.zip`, and campaign description as `config/campaign_desc.xlsx`.
 If you intend only to extract user data from the database, you don't need these files, only user credentials.
 ![img.png](img.png)
 ![img_1.png](img_1.png)